Zamiell/isaac-achievement-randomizer/docs/about.md

 We do not want to randomize the vanilla achievements.
 This is for several reasons:

 1. [Other mods](https://steamcommunity.com/sharedfiles/filedetails/?id=2838967057) have already done that.
-1. Some of the vanilla achievements do not make sense in the context of a player trying to "beat the game" in the least amount of death possible, like `The Scissors - Die 100 times` or `Mr. Resetter! - Reset 7 times in a row`.
-(This would make the minimum amount of deaths always be 100 and it is possible to complete the game in less than that.)
-1. Some vanilla achievements do not make sense in the context of a player trying to "beat the game" in the fastest time possible, like `Dedication - Participate in 31 Daily Challenges`.
-(This would make the minimum amount of time always be 31 days and it is possible to complete the game in less than that.)
-1. Most vanilla achievements are arbitrary conditions and are not very fun to play, like `They will charge you up... for a small fee - Donate to Battery Bums until they pay out with an item 5 times`.
+1. Most vanilla achievements are arbitrary tasks and are not very fun to play, like `Charged Penny - Donate to Battery Bums until they pay out with an item 5 times`.
 (If you are not lucky enough to get this achievement during your playthrough, the most consistent strategy is to reset as Tainted Keeper in Greed Mode until you see a Battery Bum in the shop.
 This is "busywork" and is not skill-based in any way.)
-1. Many things are not gated behind vanilla achievements and it would be fun if they were (e.g. soul hearts, locked chests).
+1. In vanilla, some items are arbitrary unlocked from the start, and other items are not.
+It would be fun if every single item in the game was unlockable.
+And not just every collectible, but also soul hearts, locked chests, and so on.

 Thus, this mod takes a completely different approach.
-We want each objective to be non-arbitrary, difficult, and represent a meaningful accomplishment inside of the game.
+We want each objective to be fairly non-arbitrary.
 And we want to unlock as many things as possible.

 <br>